CtrlK

 Progressive Disclosure

-The content is well-organized with clear sections and headers, but it's a long monolithic document (~170 lines) with no references to external files.
-The full report template, error handling table, and best practices could be split into separate reference files to keep the main skill leaner.
-However, the section structure and tables do aid navigation.
+The content is well-organized with clear sections and tables, but it's a monolithic ~170-line document with no references to external files.
+The report template, error handling table, and best practices could be split into separate reference files.
+However, since no bundle files exist, there's nothing to reference — the inline approach is the only option, which limits but doesn't eliminate the score.

 2 / 3